Apodemus

-Apodemus is a genus of Muridae (true mice and rats).
+Apodemus is a genus of murid (true mice and rats) containing the field mice as well as other well-known species like the wood mouse and the yellow-necked mouse.
 The name is unrelated to that of the Mus genus, instead being derived from the Greek ἀπό-δημος (literally away from home).

+Apodemus has three species Apodemus Alpicola, Apodemus Flavicollis, and Apodemus Sylvaticus.

+To understand the phylogenetic relationships of these organisms can be crucial information in the assist of more findings on adaptation and genetic evolution, and possibly evolution for Apodemus species as well.

 Taxonomy

 Related to the Ryūkyū spiny rats (Tokudaia) and the prehistoric Rhagamys – and far more distantly to Mus and Malacomys – it includes these species: